 Expectations for Professionalism and Personal Accountability

 As members of the Dornsife community, students, faculty, and professional staff agree to abide by the Dornsife Professional and Community Standards.
-Violations of the Dornsife Professional and Community Standards, even those that arise from lack of awareness or understanding, may lead to disciplinary action for the offending individual via the Office of Residential Living and Student Conduct.
+Violations of the Dornsife Professional and Community Standards, even those that arise from lack of awareness or understanding, may lead to disciplinary action for the offending individual via the Office of Student Conduct.

 Affirmation of Community Standards

 As representatives of Drexel University, the Dornsife School of Public Health, and the public health profession, all students, faculty, and professional staff commit to the highest standards of ethical and professional conduct and make the following affirmations:

 - I will maintain honesty and integrity in all aspects of my work and/or education.

 - I will act respectfully during my interactions with other community members.